 George Fox University is authorized under federal law to enroll non-immigrant alien students.
 Prospective students who are not United States citizens are encouraged to apply early.
 To be considered for admission, an international student must complete all general admissions procedures required of American students and submit a Declaration of Finances form or demonstrate adequate funds by a certified bank statement.
 Immunizations must be up-to-date and documented.

 International students (F-1 visa students or J-1 visa students) must show proficiency in the English language by posting a score on the Test of English as a Foreign Language (TOEFL) of at least 500 and a score on the Test of Written English of at least 4.

-Students with a score between 500 and 550 will be provided a one-hour tutorial during their first semester at George Fox University to improve their ability to write in English and to develop more levels may apply for admission to the George Fox University English Language Institute (see page 39).
+Students with a score between 500 and 550 will be provided a one-hour tutorial during their first semester at George Fox University to improve their ability to write in English and to develop more effective study strategies.
+Stu-dents not showing proficiency at the above-described levels may apply for admission to the George Fox University English Language Institute (see page 41).